(Hybrid, Full-Time Position in Los Angeles, CA)

 Using the sharing economy model, the Homecoming Project (THP) at Impact Justice (IJ) pairs individuals returning home from prison with welcoming community residents (hosts) who have a room in their homes to spare.
 The Homecoming Project pays each host a daily stipend for housing the participant for up to 6 months.
 And, THP participants are provided a community navigator that works to connect them to the resources, supports, and wraparound services necessary for community re-entry.
 This innovative reentry housing project began in the Bay Area in 2018 and to date has housed over 100 returning individuals into homes within the community.
 The Homecoming Project is currently in Alameda, Contra Costa counties, and soon- to be Los Angeles county, with plans underway to expand into additional California counties and nationally.

 Who You Are

-This position is an experienced project and people manager with interpersonal skills that allow for meaningful interactions with the impact community and those new to our work.
+Impact Justice seeks an experienced project and people manager with interpersonal skills that allow for meaningful interactions with the impact community and those new to our work.
 This position is external facing and will be skilled and adept in public speaking and facilitation with a high degree of comfort in translating complex information to meet the needs of a myriad of audiences including; impacted populations, policymakers, criminal legal system staff, funders, and community members.

 This position has a strong commitment to ending the criminalization of BIPOC, poor people, and other marginalized groups.